Frequently Asked Questions

 So, when is an ERP system essential for your growing business?
 Here are five definitive signs to look for.
 But if you can relate to more than two, they may be trying to tell you that it's time to invest in ERP.

-1. It’s Greek to Me
+1. It's greek to me

 The first telltale sign that your business is in need of assistance, is when your current applications are no longer able to communicate with one another.
 This has nothing to do with the English language, nor the programming language.
 It's only because they're not speaking the same language.
 For a business to operate efficiently as a unified entity, under that same proverbial 'umbrella,' company data must be accessible, sharable, storable, and secure for everyone in the organization.
 When you're using different systems to manage different departments, say, finance, sales and marketing, human resources, and inventory, you're creating massive data silos.